GalactHD/crystalbyexample/src/content/examples/hello-world.md

 A Hello World in Crystal is simple, just use the `puts` method to print a string in the console.

-You can use the crystal cli to run code directly, or compile and running.
+You can use the crystal compiler `crystal run` to run code directly, or compile and running with the `crystal build` command.

 ```crystal
 puts "Hello, World!"